tower120/reactive/Readme.md

 auto observe(Closure&&, Observables&...)
 ```

-If blocking_mode == blocking, closure called with observables.getCopy()...
+If blocking_mode == blocking, closure called with observables.lock()...
 If someone of observables dies, `observe` auto-unsubscribes.
 Otherwise, values stored in local tuple, and each time observables changes, tuple updates.
 Closure called with copy of that tuple.
-Thus, ommiting potential mutex lock on observables.getCopy()...
+Thus, ommiting potential mutex lock on observables.lock()...
 If someone of observables dies, closure will be called with last known value of dead observable.
 Thus, it stop listen only when all observables dies.

 Rules for default_blocking same as in [ObservableProperty](#observableproperty).